klmcwhirter/explore_python/concurrent/README.md

 * `Threads` - multiple threads each evaluating an equally sized range of values for `n`

 It does this by:
-* simply executing the function for the range `1:max_n` in the `Single` case,
+* simply executing the function that tests for perfect numbers for the range `1:max_n` in the `Single` case,
 * using [concurrent.futures.ProcessPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#processpoolexecutor) in the `Processes` case,
 * and using [concurrent.futures.ThreadPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor) in the `Threads` case.

-This makes the code completely reusable and eliminates any code differences due to execution model.
+This makes the function that tests for perfect numbers completely reusable; eliminating any code differences due to execution model.

+> NOTE: I did not bother with an *asyncio* implementation because I purposely avoided I/O as an additional testing variable.
+I do realize that design decision makes the test less like *real world* scenarios.
+But the goal was to test concurrency in isolation from other features.
+In other words, what is the significance of the NoGIL behavior and its direct effect on execution models?

+### TL;DR

+The effect of NoGIL on performance is not much if anything with lower values of `max_n`; and significantly worse performance with higher values.

 ## Command-line Options